ArnaldoGonzalez81318/WoW-Citadel/README.md

 # WoW-Citadel
  WoW Citadel was created with a single purpose: providing World of Warcraft players with tools and information to make their gameplay more enjoyable.
-This website is our contribution to this wonderful game.
-We pride ourselves on our comprehensive database with helpful user comments, popular tools like the Dressing Room and Flying Tracker, lightning-fast datamining to uncover the latest test realm updates, and detailed guides written by professional players on all popular WoW topics including classes, collections, secrets, and raids.
+This website provide information about achievements, azerite essence, covenants, creatures, items, quests, spells, talents, and more.
+The website is built with React and uses the Blizzard API to retrieve data.
+The website is currently in development and is not yet complete.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).